Single Product Container

 Volume vs payload — which limit hits first?

-Light freight (apparel, foam, plastics) usually fills the container by volume long before the weight limit.
-Heavy freight (tiles, machinery, glass) tops out the payload limit while half the cubic space is still empty.
+Light freight (apparel, foam, plastics, lampshades, empty bottles) usually fills the container by volume long before the weight limit.
+Heavy freight (tiles, stone, machinery, glass, batteries) tops out the payload limit while half the cubic space is still empty.
 This tool shows both percentages side-by-side so you can pick the right container size on the first try.
 For mixed shipments use the CBM Calculator, and for road consolidations use the Pallet Calculator.

 Real-world utilisation

 Theoretical CBM assumes perfect cube-stacking with no wasted space.
 In practice you only achieve 80–90% of theoretical capacity after dunnage, pallets, door access and irregular carton sizes.
+A few common space killers worth budgeting for: pallet footprint (Euro 1.20 × 0.80 m or US GMA 1.22 × 1.02 m wastes 120–180 mm per row), inflatable dunnage bags between stacks, shoring timbers at the doors, and the 60–80 mm height penalty of every layer of stretch wrap.
 Read more in our guides on 20ft container dimensions and 40ft container dimensions.

 Frequently Asked Questions